Plešivica wine region vineyards and rolling hills

 Artisan Cheeses

-Local sheep and cow's milk cheeses, perfect accompaniments to Chardonnay and sparkling wines
+Local sheep and cow's-milk cheeses, perfect alongside Chardonnay and sparkling wines

 Wine & Food Pairing Culture